bsarfo/Final-Report-on-BMW-Sales-Analytics/README.md

 ## Conclusion
 This project reflects a complete journey from exploratory sketches to a multi-layered analytical dashboard.
 It demonstrates skills in:
 D3.js
-Data cleaning and modeling
+Data cleaning and modelling
 Interaction design
 Visual storytelling
 Iterative design refinement
-The final product serves as a portfolio-quality artifact showcasing both technical and analytical capabilities.
+The final product serves as a portfolio-quality artefact showcasing both technical and analytical capabilities.

+## Summary of Findings
+1. Sales Trends Over Time
+An examination of BMW’s global sales over the 14 years reveals a generally upward trajectory, marked by cyclical fluctuations that correspond to broader economic conditions and market dynamics.
+Although year-to-year variations occur, long-term growth is evident, indicating sustained demand across multiple regions.
+2. Model Performance
+Across markets, certain BMW models consistently dominate total sales, particularly the 3 Series, 5 Series, X3, and X5, which exhibit both stability and strong market momentum.
+Performance-oriented models and newer electric/hybrid variants experience more uneven growth, suggesting that their appeal may be more sensitive to economic cycles, pricing, or evolving consumer preferences.
+Shifts in momentum over the 14 years illustrate changing consumer tastes and the growing popularity of SUVs and crossovers.
+3. Regional Differences
+Sales contributions vary substantially across regions.
+North America, Europe, and Asia emerge as the strongest drivers of BMW’s global performance, while markets such as Africa, the Middle East, and South America contribute smaller but stable volumes.
+Regional disparities reflect differences in purchasing power, product availability, regulatory environments, and cultural preferences.
+These variations underscore the importance of region-specific marketing and production strategies.
+4. Customer Preferences
+Analysis of customer attributes indicates clear correlations between sales volume and characteristics such as engine type, vehicle price, and color choices.
+Mid-range models with efficient engines tend to achieve higher sales, suggesting that affordability and practicality remain key purchase drivers.
+Additionally, specific colours and body styles demonstrate stronger regional appeal, emphasising the role of aesthetic and cultural factors in consumer decision-making.
+5. Strategic Implications
+The findings carry significant implications for BMW’s marketing and production strategy.
+The consistent performance of core models supports the continuation of targeted marketing and sustained production capacity.
+Shifts in model momentum highlight opportunities for innovation, particularly in emerging vehicle categories such as electric and hybrid models.
+Regional differences suggest that BMW should maintain differentiated market strategies, optimizing inventory and promotional efforts according to regional demand patterns.
+Furthermore, insights into customer preferences can inform product design, pricing policies, and color/feature packaging to align offerings with market expectations better.

 ## Open Questions
 I am confident about the project's direction, but I do have a few concerns.
 I want to explore regional differences, but I may not have access to detailed geographic data or maps.
-Finally, while I’ve sketched interactive ideas like hover-tooltips and filters, I’m uncertain about how smoothly I can implement them in D3.js.
+Finally, while I’ve sketched interactive ideas like hover tooltips and filters, I’m unsure how smoothly I can implement them in D3.js.
 These challenges may require me to simplify some aspects, but they will also push me to learn through iteration.

 ## Milestones
 Week 1: I defined project scope, documented dataset fields, and drafted initial research questions.
 I then created the first static sketches (bar chart practice with population data).